fluconazole injection in sodium chloride Dosage and Administration

 Oropharyngeal candidiasis

-The recommended dosage of fluconazole for oropharyngeal candidiasis in children is 6 mg/kg on the first day, followed by 3 mg/kg once daily.
+The recommended dosage of fluconazole for oropharyngeal candidiasis in pediatric patients 6 months and older is 6 mg/kg on the first day, followed by 3 mg/kg once daily.
 Treatment should be administered for at least 2 weeks to decrease the likelihood of relapse.

 Esophageal candidiasis

-For the treatment of esophageal candidiasis, the recommended dosage of fluconazole in children is 6 mg/kg on the first day, followed by 3 mg/kg once daily.
+For the treatment of esophageal candidiasis, the recommended dosage of fluconazole in pediatric patients 6 months and older is 6 mg/kg on the first day, followed by 3 mg/kg once daily.
 Doses up to 12 mg/kg/day may be used, based on medical judgment of the patient's response to therapy.
 Patients with esophageal candidiasis should be treated for a minimum of three weeks and for at least 2 weeks following the resolution of symptoms.

 Systemic Candida infections